Pmacdon15/nextphisher/README.md

 npm run build-client
 ```

-4. Setup port forwarding on your router.
+4. Setup port forwarding on your router for both port 3000 and the answer you gave during setup.

 # Start up